MuhammadHassanBashir/Migrate-to-gcr.io-repositories-hosted-on-Artifact-Registry/README.md

 # Migrate-to-gcr.io-repositories-hosted-on-Artifact-Registry

-## It will migrate the whole GCP GCR repo named gcr.io to GCP Artifacts having same name.
+## It will migrate the whole GCP GCR repo named gcr.io to GCP Artifacts having same name(it works moving same repo from GCR to Artifacts)

   gcloud artifacts docker upgrade migrate \
         --projects=PROJECTS